Radot1/POSPal/Distributor_Agreement.md

 ## 10. Warranties and Liability
 - SOFTWARE PROVIDED “AS IS”.
 OWNER DISCLAIMS ALL WARRANTIES TO THE MAXIMUM EXTENT PERMITTED BY LAW.
 - Liability cap: Total amounts paid by Distributor to Owner in the 12 months preceding the claim.
+ - Distributor will indemnify Owner for liabilities arising from Distributor’s unauthorized promises or deviations from Owner’s EULA/terms.

 ## 11. Term and Termination
 - Term: [e.g., 12 months], auto-renewing unless either party gives [30] days’ notice.